Some of our posts might include affiliate links. These are completely free to you and help support the running of this site.

-Our top advice for first time parents is to be prepared, and this article is all about helping you be prepared for a few things most first time parents ignore.
+Our top advice for first-time parents is to be prepared, and this article is all about helping you be prepared for a few things most first-time parents to ignore.

-Often our friends and family seek us for parenting tips, advices and hacks.
-Normal questions from a first time parent.
+Often our friends and family seek us for parenting tips, advice, and hacks.
+Normal questions from a first-time parent.

 And this is pretty much what we tell them to expect in the upcoming months.